-Doctor of veterinary medicine, Phd, Associate professor, Diplomate of the European College of Animal Welfare and Behavioural Medicine, Sub-Speciality Animal Welfare Science, Ethics and Law (ECAWBM-AWSEL)
+Doctor of veterinary medicine, PhD, Associate professor, EBVS© European Veterinary Specialist in Animal Welfare Science, Ethics and Law.

 My general research interest has been health and welfare of poultry, pigs, cattle, and fish.
 Furthermore, I have worked with evaluation of sustainable farming and food production, incl. organic animal production.
 Another research area has been the philosophy of health and welfare comparing humans and animals.